-Perhaps the most common tea, black tea is made from the Camellia Sinensis plant and is highly oxidized.
-This gives the tea leaves their dark color.
-Common blends with black tea include English Breakfast, Earl Grey, and Chai.
+Perhaps the most common tea, black tea, is made from highly oxidized Camellia Sinensis, a plant common in most teas.
+This oxidization gives the tea leaves their dark color.
+Standard blends of black tea include English Breakfast, Earl Grey, and Chai.
 Black tea is also a popular choice for making iced tea.

-Green tea is made from the same plant as black tea, but it is minimally oxidized.
-This is why the leaves are green in color.
+Along with black tea, green tea also comes from the Camellia Sinesis plant.
+Unlike black tea, green tea is minimally oxidized.
+Minimal oxidization is why the leaves are green in color.
 Green tea has a lighter, more vegetal taste.

-White tea is the least processed tea.
-It is made from the same plant as black and green tea, but the tea leaves are exposed to heat as quickly as possible to stop oxidation.
-This gives the tea a mild and delicate flavor.
+White tea is the least processed out of all the other teas.
+White tea is made from the same plant as black and green tea, but the tea leaves are exposed to heat as quickly as possible to stop oxidation, this gives the tea a mild and delicate flavor.

 White tea is known for many health benefits, including helping lower blood pressure.
-This makes it a popular choice for heart health.
-It is featured in our Organic Healthy Heart Tea.
+Lower blood pressure makes white tea a popular choice for heart health.
+White tea is featured in our Organic Healthy Heart Tea.

 Herbal tea is a blend of herbs and spices.
 Any tea that does not contain tea leaves from the Camellia Sinensis plant is considered an herbal tea.
 Almost all herbal teas are caffeine-free (one exception is Yerba Mate).

-Because so many different herbs are used, a large variety of flavors can be achieved in herbal blends.
+Because of the abundance of herbs, a large variety of flavors can be achieved in herbal blends.
 Some common herbal teas are Chamomile, Peppermint, and Rooibos.

 Oolong tea falls somewhere in the middle of black tea and green tea.
-It is oxidized more than green tea, but less than black tea.
-The tea is rolled into unique shapes which can result in a variety of different flavors.
+Oolong is oxidized more than green tea, but less than black tea.
+The tea is rolled into unique shapes, which can result in a variety of different flavors.

 Dark oolong is more oxidized and has a bold nutty flavor.
-Green oolong is lighter in flavor and is extremely smooth.
+Green oolong is lighter in character and is exceptionally smooth.

-Pu-erh tea also comes from the leaves of the plant camellia sinensis plant, but it goes through a unique process of oxidation and fermentation.
+Pu-erh tea comes from the leaves of the Camellia Sinensis plant.
+Still, it goes through a unique process of oxidation and fermentation.
 Pu-erh is aged to get a unique flavor that no other tea has.

-Pu-erh has a strong earthy flavor that lends itself well to chai and cocoa blends.
+Pu-erh has a robust earthy flavor that lends itself well to chai and cocoa blends.
 Pu-erh is commonly used as a substitute for coffee because of its high caffeine content.